NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Max proposed doing something we had discussed before but never tried.
 We took down the inner tent while leaving the poles and the fly so that we would have a dry area to keep some of our gear – the rest would go under the canoe – and provide us with a dry breakfast shelter.

 It worked out as planned.
 Even better, when it was time to go, the rain had stopped.
-The rest of the day was mostly overcast as we meandered our way south – and east and west and north! – to the portage trail that would take us from the Sturgeon to Kelly Lake,
+The rest of the day was mostly overcast as we meandered our way south, east, west, and north! – to the portage trail that would take us from the Sturgeon to Kelly Lake,

 Halfway through the day, we stopped for lunch on a grass-covered sandbank up from the river.
 It would also have made an acceptable tent spot had it been later in the day.
 We saw a number of spots like this on our trip down the Sturgeon from Parsons Lake to Kelly Lake.
 There is certainly no need to feel apprehensive about not finding an impromptu campsite as you come down this stretch.